How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 });

-The next question is how we can use WebGL to convert a color image to a grayscale image?
-A website named WebGLFundamentals provides crash course for WebGL.
+The next question is: How can we use WebGL to convert a color image to a grayscale image?
+A website called WebGLFundamentals offers a crash course on WebGL.

 By learning WebGL, we use the following steps for image pre-processing: